deliveroo/routemaster-drain/README.md

 Do not bump version numbers on branches (a maintainer will do this when cutting a release); but please do describe your changes in the `CHANGELOG` (at the top, without a version number).

+If you have changed dependencies, you need to run `appraisal update` to make sure the various version specific gemfiles are updated.